surma/surma.dev/content/things/dom2texture.md

 Uint8Array(15) [79, 104, 97, 105, 32, 85, 84, 70, 45, 56, 32, 240, 159, 164, 161]
 {{< /highlight >}}

 Sadly, `bota` doesn’t handle `ArrayBuffer`, so we need to find another way of base64 encoding an array of bytes.
-Honestly, I was shocked to find that there’s _nothing_ on the platform – for now I’ll resort to Jameson Little’s [base64js](https://github.com/beatgammit/base64-js), which poly fills that functionality.
+Honestly, I was shocked to find that there’s _nothing_ on the platform – for now I’ll resort to Jameson Little’s [base64js](https://github.com/beatgammit/base64-js), which polyfills that functionality.

 {{< highlight JavaScript >}}
 const base64encodedSVG = base64js.fromByteArray(new TextEncoder().encode(serializedXML));